MoritzLoewenstein/zentara/README.md

 # notice

-Zentara is not ready yet and still in development.
+Zentara is in a usable state but still in development.

 ## features

 There are essentially two types of elements in your dashboard: applications and bookmarks.
-Applications offer the ability to show an icon, a title, and a link, while bookmarks stay simple with just a title and a link.
-These two types of elements can be organized in application groups and bookmark groups, respectively.
-There is one application section at the top which contains all application groups, and one bookmark section at the bottom which contains all bookmark groups.
-It sounds more complicated than it is, trust me.
-See for yourself:
+Applications consist of an icon (optional), a title, and a link, while bookmarks stay simple with just a title and a link.
+These two types of elements can be organized in groups, see for yourself:

 ![zentara dashboard](./docs/assets/home.png)